flowroute/flowroute-sdk-v3-python/README.md

 ### Messaging
-The Flowroute Python library v3 allows you to make HTTP requests to the `messages` resource of Flowroute API v2.1: `https://api.flowroute.com/v2.1/messages`
+The Flowroute Python Library v3 allows you to make HTTP requests to the `messages` resource of Flowroute API v2.1: `https://api.flowroute.com/v2.1/messages`.

+All of the messaging methods are encapsulated in `number_route_message_demo.py`.

 #### send\_a\_message(message\_body)